 Trains

-Navigation systems are more likely to indicate the location of train stations, however, finding a particular train especially at larger stations can be more challenging.
-Some stations have tactile maps, but it is only useful when we know where to look for it.
-Generally when using a train, it is more important to have an understanding of the station, or to ask for help.
-Often employees are available to offer assistance.
 Train stations are also more likely to have tactile marks to let us know that we are approaching the rails, and also tactile paths to help us get oriented throughout the station.
 These are also more useful with some familiarity of the station.
 The tactile marks also make the station safer, especially when the rails are lowered, this way people can avoid accidentally falling into the hole.
-However, with the proper use of white cane or guide dogs the chances are low that it would happen.
+However, with the proper use of white cane or guide dogs, the chances are low that it would happen.

-At many stations, there are ticket machines, which can be easily used if they are speech enabled.
-Otherwise, it maybe easier to buy the tickets online, assuming that the web site is accessible and works well with screen readers.
+At many stations, there are ticket machines, which can be easily used if they are speech-enabled.
+Otherwise, it may be easier to buy the tickets online, assuming that the website is accessible and works well with screen readers.

 Finding a seat is similar to how it is done on the bus, however, when the ticket is a particular seat then it is best to ask someone on the train to help locate it.
-In order to know which is our seat, it is best to arrived prepared.
+In order to know which is our seat, it is best to arrive prepared.
 When buying the ticket online, it will most likely indicate the seat which can be read with a screen reader.
 When buying the ticket at the counter, it is a good idea to ask for the seat number.

 Techniques used on the bus can be useful to identify the stop where we want to get off.
 Since trains tend to have longer stops, it can be easier to identify the right one.